bioinfo-pf-curie/proteinfold/docs/output.md

 ## AFMassive

-ranked0_pae.json with the APE matrix in JSON format (whenever the model generate the predicted_aligned_error)
+ranked0_pae.json with the PAE matrix in JSON format (whenever the model generate the predicted_aligned_error)

 ## AlphaFold

-ranked0_pae.json with the APE matrix in JSON format (whenever the model generate the predicted_aligned_error)
+ranked0_pae.json with the PAE matrix in JSON format (whenever the model generate the predicted_aligned_error)

 ## DiffDock